Part One: What Starbucks Gets that Architects Don’t

 So if I’m wrong, prove it.
 For now I remain humbly disappointed.

-I started my career practicing architecture and urban design in Australia.Since moving to the US, I’ve been a research fellow at MIT’s SENSEable City Lab, founded the think tank City Innovation Group and am currently the VP, Invention Director at Deutsch LA.
-Yep, that’s right, I’ve ended up in advertising —I’ll save that story for another post.
+I started my career practicing architecture and urban design in Australia.Since moving to the US, I’ve been a research fellow at MIT’s SENSEable City Lab, a creative director of the civic innovation think tank Re:Imagine Group, founded the City Innovation Group and am currently the VP, Invention Director at Deutsch LA.